marmelab/react-admin/docs/DataProviders.md

 ```

-## Writing Your Own REST Client
+## Writing Your Own Data Provider

-Quite often, none of the the core REST clients match your API exactly.
-In such cases, you'll have to write your own REST client.
+Quite often, none of the the core Data Providers match your API exactly.
+In such cases, you'll have to write your own Data Provider.
 But don't be afraid, it's easy!

 ### Request Format

-REST requests require a *type* (e.g. `GET_ONE`), a *resource* (e.g. 'posts') and a set of *parameters*.
+Data queries require a *type* (e.g. `GET_ONE`), a *resource* (e.g. 'posts') and a set of *parameters*.

 *Tip*: In comparison, HTTP requests require a *verb* (e.g. 'GET'), an *url* (e.g. 'http://myapi.com/posts'), a list of *headers* (like `Content-Type`) and a *body*.